pbostrom/lein-cljsasset/README.md

 [om-editor-app](https://github.com/pbostrom/om-editor-app) is an app that depends on `om-codemirror` and uses `lein-cljsasset` to fetch the JavaScript and CSS assets.
 It also fetches the `"react/react.js"` asset provided by Om.

+## Motivation
+Leveraging existing JavaScript libraries in ClojureScript is very powerful, but it requires a little bit of manual work to resolve these dependencies.
+One way to do this is using the `:preamble` option of the ClojureScript compiler, which is what is documented by Om.
+This still requires the end user to manage the path of the JavaScript asset, instead of the library.
+It also does not solve the problem for CSS dependencies.
+My hope was to provide a solution that shielded the end user from having to manage multiple JS/CSS dependencies, and instead use the plugin to output everything into a single CSS and JS file.

 ## TODO
 * Nested dependencies: Currently the plugin does not walk the entire dependency tree; it will only find the `:cljsasset` sections declared by its direct dependencies.
 * File system dependencies: The plugin can only fetch assets available on the classpath.
 It should allow fetching an asset from the filesystem.